Kleponaeru/kleponaeru/README.md

 # Hey there! 👋

-I'm Kelvin Lie, a passionate developer with a keen interest in Web Development, Database Development and BackEnd Development.
-Welcome to my GitHub profile! ✨
+I'm Kelvin Lie, a passionate developer with a strong focus on Web Development, Database Design, and Back-End Engineering.
+Welcome to my GitHub — where I share projects, ideas, and my journey in tech! ✨

 ## About Me 🙋🏻